danbev/learning-ai/notes/ggml-gallocr-reserve.md

     }
 ```
 So this will iterate over all the nodes in the graph and for each src update
-the `n_children` of the src tensor `hash_node`.
+`n_children` of the src tensor `hash_node`.
 And notice that the next check
-is checking if the src tensors is an input tensor and not if the current node is.
+is checking if the `src` tensors is an input tensor and not if the current node
+is.

 So this will call `ggml_gallocr_allocate_node` similar to what we did for the
 leafs above.
 And again notice that this is passing in src, that is tensor `a`